MatteoArella/linux-ums/doc/kernelspace/module/proc.rst

 folder for each UMS worker thread.

-The ``info`` file shows some statistics as the pid of the UMS thread, the number of context switches or the current context state (idle/running).
+The ``info`` file shows some statistics as the pid of the UMS thread, the number of context switches and the current context state (idle/running).

 The :file:`/proc/ums/<pid>/schedulers/<scheduler-pid>/workers` folder contains a symbolic link for each UMS worker thread the UMS scheduler has dequeued from